FiLo++: Zero-/Few-Shot Anomaly Detection by Fused Fine-Grained Descriptions and Deformable Localization: Experiments

-In Table~\ref{tab:llm}, we compare the model's performance when generating detailed anomaly descriptions using different large language models.
-The experimental results demonstrate that employing various LLMs to produce detailed anomaly descriptions has only a minor impact on the outcomes.
+In Table~\ref{tab:llm}, we present a comparative analysis of the model's performance in generating detailed anomaly descriptions utilizing different large language models.
+The experimental results indicate that the choice of LLM exerts only a marginal influence on the overall performance, suggesting that employing different LLMs to generate comprehensive anomaly descriptions yields largely consistent outcomes.

-In Figure~\ref{fig:mdci_kernel}, we also compare the impact of different sizes and shapes of modules within MDCI on the final performance, thereby validating the effectiveness of our multi-scale and multi-shape approach.